 Sintered Metal Filter Advantages

-Compare to other types of filter materials, such as stainless steel wire mesh, ceramics, glass fibers, filter paper, Filson sintered metal filters have higher mechanical and compressive strength.
-No matter in extremely high and low temperature experience, Filsonsintered filter elements will provide you excellent filtration performance.
+Compared with other types of filter materials (e. g., stainless steel wire mesh, ceramic, glass fiber, filter paper), Filson sintered metal filter has higher mechanical strength and compressive strength.
+Whether in extremely high or low temperature experience, Filson sintered filter will provide you with excellent filtration performance.